alexliesenfeld/health/README.md

 ## Metrics
 This library does not come with built-in metrics.
 Its focus is on health checks.
 Please use a proper metrics framework instead (e.g. Prometheus).

+## License
+`health` is free software: you can redistribute it and/or modify it under the terms of the MIT Public License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the MIT Public License for more details.